acm-uiuc/til/_til/git/move-the-latest-commit-to-a-new-branch.md

+---
-# Move The Latest Commit To A New Branch
+title: Move The Latest Commit To A New Branch
+category: git
+---

 I sometimes find myself making a commit against the `master` branch that I intended to make on a new branch.
 To get this commit on a new branch, one